lblod/import-submission-service/README.md

 ```
 POST /delta
 ```
-Triggers the import for a new downloaded document.
+Triggers the import for a new downloaded document if it's related to an automatic submission task.

+An import consists of 2 steps:
+1. Import the triples harvested from the document in a separate import-graph.
+2. Extract a submission from the data in the import-graph.
+This submission still needs to be validated.

+# Model
+TODO

 # Configuration
 TODO

+# Known limitations
+* The service expects exactly 1 remote file per submission.
+Knowledge cannot be spread across multiple files.